|Weekly Sweetwater Wetlands birding field trip!

 Directions from eastbound I-10

-These same directions apply to the Roger Road Waste Water Treatment Plant, except proceed west past Sweetwater Wetland and look for the treatment plant on the right (north) side of the street.
-Check in at the office during business hours, and then check out the ponds to the left of the entry way.
+These same directions apply to the Roger Road Ponds (at the former Roger Road Wastewater Treatment Plant), except proceed west on Sweetwater Drive past Sweetwater Wetlands and look for the treatment plant on the right (north) side of the street.
+Currently you can only look in at the ponds from Sweetwater Drive due to closure activities at the former wastewater plant.
+We hope the ponds will again be accessible in the fall of 2014 once they are isolated from the grounds of the wastewater plant that are no longer in use.
 The ponds have been the scene of many rarities over the years.